Maine Estate Tax

 Will Your Estate Owe Maine Estate Tax?

 Your estate won’t owe Maine estate tax if you leave everything to your spouse; property left to the surviving spouse is exempt from state (and federal) estate tax, no matter what the amount.
-And it won’t owe tax if the value of the taxable estate, which is the gross estate minus deductions, is smaller than $2 million.
+And it won’t owe tax if the value of the taxable estate, which is the gross estate minus deductions, is smaller than $5.45 million (for deaths in 2016).

 The gross estate includes just about everything you own at the time of your death: